 Total years of service to the district shall include non-continuous years of service; in other words, an employee who left the district and returned later will have the total years of service counted, from all periods of employment.
-Working fewer than 160 days in a school year shall not constitute a year.
+Working fewer than one hundred sixty 160 days in a school year shall not constitute a year.
 Length of service in a licensed position shall not count for the purpose of length of service for a classified position.
-There is no right or implied right for any employee to "bump" or displace any other employee.
-This specifically does not allow a licensed employee who might wish to assume a classified position to displace a classified employee.